JaeYoonKim72/GMStool/README.md

                      -cv 3 \                                  # Cross validation value

-                     -a 0.9 \                                 # Target correlation rate for the validation set
+                     -c 0.9 \                                 # Target correlation rate for the validation set

                      -is 5 \                                  # The number of initial SNPs to be selected